A Brand New School at 31

 - Highlighted significant, fun and poignant memories

-A thank-you gift to employees for contributing to an extraordinarily successful enterprise, the founders hoped the memento of hard-working and fun-filled times.
+A thank-you gift to employees for contributing to an extraordinarily successful enterprise, the book was a memento of hard-working and fun-filled times that the founders hoped the employees would value.
 They never dreamed the book would have the impact it did.
 Read more about this story.

 What Do You Do with a Bored Board?